sbretag/Pyber_Analysis/README.md

 - Suburban city types see a large increase in fares from the 2nd week in april though the balance of month while rural and urban city types see a slightly decline over the same time frame.

+## Recommendations

+- Reviewing the results of the analysis, the following three recommendations will be proposed to executives of Pyber
+  1. Based on the summary statistics by city type, urban type cities have two many drivers per rides.
+The amount of drivers should be reduced by atleast 1,000 which would provide the opportunity for multiple rides per driver which will result in improved economies of scale.
+  2. Increase advertising spend in rural cities to help increase market share to take advantage of the most profitable rides.
+  3. To understand driver availability vs passenger demand, a deeper analysis on dropped ride requests, miles driven per trip, and drivers on the road per day should be performed.